exonum/exonum-doc/src/advanced/consensus/consensus.md

 Thus, once a single honest validator is locked on a proposal, no other proposal can be accepted.

+### Requests

+As consensus messages may be lost or come out of order, the Exonum consensus uses the *requests* mechanism to obtain unknown information from the other validators.
+A request is sent by a validator to its peer if the peer has information of interest, which is unknown to the validator, and which has been discovered during the previous communication with the peer.

+**Example.** A request is sent if the node receives a consensus message from a height greater than the local height.
+The peer is supposed to respond with a message that contains transactions in an accepted block, together with a proof that the block is indeed accepted (i.e., precommits of +2/3 validators corresponding to the block).

+There are requests for all consensus messages: proposals, prevotes, and precommits.
+As consensus messages are authenticated with digital signatures, they can be sent directly in response to requests.

 ### Node States Overview

 The order of states in the proposed algorithm is as follows: